santiagochou/PDF-Watermark-Remover/README.md

 # PDF Watermark Remover

 Remove PDF watermarks from academic papers using PyPDF2.
-It is not guarenteed to work but for most of the cases it just works!
+It is not guarenteed to work but for most of the cases it just works! if PyPDF2 not exist.
+You can install by `pip install PyPDF2`

 ## Usage